Emin Gün Sirer

 Emin Gün Sirer is a Turkish-American computer scientist.
-Sirer developed the Avalanche Consensus protocol underlying the Avalanche blockchain platform, and is currently the CEO and co-founder of Ava Labs.
-He was an associate professor of computer science at Cornell University, and is the former co-director of The Initiative for Cryptocurrencies and Smart Contracts (IC3).
-He is known for his contributions to peer-to-peer systems, operating systems and computer networking.
+Sirer developed the Avalanche Consensus protocol underlying the Avalanche blockchain platform, and is the CEO and co-founder of Ava Labs.
+He was an associate professor of computer science at Cornell University and is the former co-director of The Initiative for Cryptocurrencies and Smart Contracts (IC3).
+He is known for his contributions to peer-to-peer systems, operating systems, and computer networking.

 Education

-Emin Gün Sirer attended high school at Robert College, received his undergraduate degree in computer science at Princeton University, and finished his graduate studies at the University of Washington.
+Emin Gün Sirer attended high school at Robert College, received his undergraduate degree in computer science at Princeton University, and completed his graduate studies at the University of Washington.
 He received his Ph.D. in Computer Science and Engineering in 2002 under the supervision of Brian N. Bershad.

 Career

 Prior to his appointment as a professor at Cornell University, Sirer worked at AT&T Bell Labs on Plan 9, at DEC SRC, and at NEC.

 Sirer is known for his contributions to operating systems, distributed systems, and fundamental cryptocurrency research.
 He co-developed the SPIN (operating system), where the implementation and interface of an operating system could be modified at run-time by type-safe extension code.
 He also led the Nexus OS effort, where he developed new techniques for attesting to and reasoning about the semantic properties of remote programs.

-In March 2023, Sirer was appointed to the Commodity Futures Trading Commission’s Technical Advisory Committee.

-In June 2023, Sirer was an expert witness before the United States House Committee on Financial Services for a hearing on blockchain and digital assets.